mukul975/Portfolio-v2/README.md

 ## Project Overview

 This portfolio website is designed to highlight Mahipal's expertise in front-end development and cybersecurity.
-It features sections for About Me, Works, Skills, and Contact information.
+It features sections for About Me, Works, Skills, Research, and Contact information.
 The site is fully responsive and includes interactive elements to enhance user experience.

 ## Features